 So slower Wi-Fi is no good for Gigabit Internet?

 Not necessary.
 As I mentioned above, you only need the Internet speed fast enough for the application at hand.
-And almost all Wi-Fi 5 and Wi-Fi 6 routers are more than fast enough to deliver any type of broadband needs.
+And almost all Wi-Fi 5 and Wi-Fi 6 routers are more than fast enough to deliver any broadband needs.

 That said, there’s no need to go overboard with the fastest router on the market.
 Get one that has enough bandwidth for everyone in your family.